skyfielders/python-skyfield/skyfield/documentation/installation.rst

 by pinning a specific version of Skyfield in your ``requirements.txt`` or ``setup.py`` or install instructions::

-    skyfield==1.26
+    skyfield==1.34

-By preventing Skyfield from getting accidentally upgraded until you are ready to advance the version number yourself, you can avoid being blindsided by improvements that take place between now and the eventual 1.0 version.
+By preventing Skyfield from getting accidentally upgraded until you are ready to advance the version number yourself, you can avoid even slight changes in behavior and output coordinates that might result from an upgrade.
 If you find any problems or would like to suggest an improvement, simply create an issue on the project’s GitHub page: